Andy-UTAS/SSP/docs/particulars.md

 ### Delivery of content

-The course will operate in a flipped-mode configuration, whereby the undergirding principle is that your out-of-class time is used to consume prepared content (e.g. _lectures_) and scheduled times are used for discussions in a problem-based learning framework.
+The course will operate in a flipped-mode configuration, whereby the undergirding principle is that your out-of-class time is used to consume prepared content (e.g. _lectures_) and scheduled times are used for applications of the prepared content, and discussions in a problem-based learning framework.
 I prefer to refer to the lecture-style material as the _content download_, and interactive, active-learning sessions as the _content unpacking_ component.

 ### Subject matter